 All patterns need a gating system

 Every pattern includes a gating system that delivers liquid metal to the mold cavity.
-The gating system also regulates the speed with which metal enters the mold – too fast, and the turbulent liquid metal can erode the mold; too slow, and it may cool before completely filling out the cavity.
+The gating system also regulates the speed that the metal enters the mold—too fast, and the turbulent liquid metal can erode the mold; too slow, and it may cool before completely filling out the cavity.

 The system includes several interconnected parts: